Genivia/RE-flex/README.md

 [![build status][travis-image]][travis-url] [![Language grade: C/C++][lgtm-image]][lgtm-url] [![license][bsd-3-image]][bsd-3-url]

-The regex-centric, fast and flexible lexical analyzer generator for C++ with full Unicode support.
+The regex-centric, fast lexical analyzer generator for C++ with full Unicode support.
 Flex reimagined: fast, flexible, adds Boost 💪

 [RE/flex][reflex-url] is faster than Flex while providing a wealth of new features.
 RE/flex is also much faster than regex libraries such as